Agencies Responsible for regulating drones in the Republic of Cuba

 Notes for recreational drone pilots flying for fun in Cuba

-See general rules.
+See the general rules.

 Notes for operating Commercial Drone Services in Cuba

-See general rules.
+See the general rules.

 Useful published information on flying drones in Cuba